chrisemoulton/factual-java-driver/README.md

 # Raw Read

+Factual may occasionally release a new API which is not immediately supported by the Java driver.
+To test queries against these APIs, we recommend using the raw read API.
+The recommendation is to only construct a raw read query if the feature is not yet supported using other convenience methods.

-You can perform any read queries documented in the Factual API using the <tt>factual.get(…)</tt> API.
-Add parameters to your request by building a map of field and value pairs, and a GET request will be made using your OAuth token.
+<p>You can perform any GET request using the <tt>factual.get(…)</tt> method.
+Add parameters to your request by building a map of field and value pairs, and the request will be made using your OAuth token.
 The driver will URL-encode the parameter values.

-<p>As a convenience, use <tt>JsonUtil.toJsonStr(object)</tt> to serialize Java objects to json format before adding a parameter.
-The object can contain maps, collections, primitive types, etc.
+<p>For convenience, use <tt>JsonUtil.toJsonStr(object)</tt> to serialize Java objects to the json format before adding a parameter.
+The object can contain maps, collections, primitive types, etc., making it easier to guarantee a valid json string.

 ## Example Raw Read Queries